-The material obtained from the puncture should be stored in four tubes:
+The material obtained from the puncture should be stored in 4 tubes:

 - The first tube is for microbiology.
 From this material, a bacterial culture is made in order to perform a Gram stain and, in case of suspected tuberculosis, a Ziehl-Neelsen stain.
 This tube has to be kept sterile at all times!

 - The second tube is for clinical chemistry.
-With this material, various parameters will be determined: cell count (e.g., lymphocytosis for cases of tuberculosis, sarcoidosis), pH level and glucose (diminished glucose levels and an acidic pH suggest an inflammatory or malignant genesis), triglyceride (elevated in case of a chylothorax), amylase and lipase (elevated in case of a pancreatic effusion caused by pancreatitis, pancreas carcinoma, or others), and specific tumor markers in case of a suspected tumor disease.
+With this material, various parameters will be determined: cell count (e.g., lymphocytosis for cases of tuberculosis and sarcoidosis), pH level, glucose (diminished glucose levels and an acidic pH suggest an inflammatory or malignant genesis), triglyceride (elevated in case of a chylothorax), amylase and lipase (elevated in case of a pancreatic effusion caused by pancreatitis, pancreas carcinoma, or others), and specific tumor markers in case of a suspected tumor disease.